"Life is really simple, but we insist on making it complicated."

 Realize that your happiness comes from within, not from things, people, or places.
 Everything you seek is already inside you; that is the first principle to understand.
 All the answers, the path to freedom, and the key to liberation are within you.
 You have it all inside yourself—nothing is outside.

-6. Leave It All Behind
+Leave It All Behind – Just Be

-Eventually, those drop away, and life aligns with what the Taoists call ‘Wu Wei,’ or effortless living – the art of not forcing.
-Allow everything to be as it is.
-Nothing is left undone because there’s complete trust in the natural flow of life.
-It’s about facing whatever happens with an inquiring mind and an open heart.
+Eventually, those fall away, and life aligns with what the Taoists call Wu Wei—effortless living.
+It’s the art of not forcing, of allowing everything to be as it is.
+Nothing is left undone because there is complete trust in the natural flow of life.
+This means facing whatever happens with an inquiring mind and an open heart.

 So, work on yourself until you no longer feel the need to.
-There is nothing left to do – just be.
+There is nothing left to do—just be.
 You’ll laugh as you realize you’ve come full circle, right back to where you started: right here, right now.
 All is well, and it has always been well.
 Everything is unfolding as it should.

 A lot of people deserve credit for this website.
 If any of these teachers resonate with you, give them a follow to learn more and support their work.